rfgsantos/heart-rate-playlist/README.md

 Currently the database holds information of each user, namely their IDs (usernames), access and refresh tokens if they authorized this app to access their personal data.

 For each user multiple public playlists will be developed and I chose to hold the information of the playlist in the database as I want to depend as less as possible from Spotify.
 Each playlist will hold a reference for a music and some information about the playlist itself.
+An entity to hold the references of the music must be created as there is no type that is an array of music IDs, therefore a Playlist_Musics table will hold all the musics that are refered in playlists.

 The database will also save all songs that all users heard and their audio features.
 This information will be relevant on the creation of playlists based not only on the user's reaction to a music but also what features the music has.